asaniczka/OPEX-Summit-2024-Speakers-Scraper/README.md

 #### Data Organization:
 - The extracted data is structured into a CSV format with clear and concise column headers for easy understanding and navigation.
 The data is organized in a logical and user-friendly manner.
 #### Quality Assurance:
--Thorough checks are conducted to ensure data integrity and accuracy.
+- Thorough checks are conducted to ensure data integrity and accuracy.
 Any errors or inconsistencies in the data are rectified promptly.

 ### How to Use